 Become immersed in Indian culture by living with a host family in Dehradun and shared accommodations in Mussoorie and Patti.
-CFHI participants may organize weekend trips to nearby towns such as Rishikesh - The Gateway to the Garhwal Himalayas.
+Participants may organize weekend trips to nearby Rishikesh, known as a spiritual center and the Gateway to the Garhwal Himalayas.

-India is the 7th largest country in the world and one of the most populous, second only to China, with over 1.2 billion people.
+India is the 7th largest country in the world and one of the most populous, with over 1.4 billion people.
 There are over 30 languages spoken across India’s 29 states and 7 union territories.
 The country is also the birthplace of 4 of the world’s major religions—Hinduism, Buddhism, Jainism, and Sikhism-and home to 32 UNESCO World Heritage Sites.
-India boasts a rich history, vibrant and colorful culture, and diverse and magnificant landscapes, including architectural wonders like the Taj Mahal and Golden Temple.
+India boasts a rich history, vibrant and colorful culture, and diverse and magnificent landscapes, including architectural wonders like the Taj Mahal and Golden Temple.

 This program is based in Dehradun, the capital of Uttarakhand state in northern India, roughly 4 hours north of New Delhi.
 The city of Dehradun is situated at an altitude of 1440 feet, nestled between the Himalayan foothills to the north and the Sivalik Hills to the south.
 It offers breathtaking scenery and serves as a convenient base for visiting the area’s many tourist sites.